cscart/docs/en/user_guide/users/customers/force_login.rst

 .. important::

     Now customers will not be able to check out without registering or logging in.
-They will be offered to fill in the **User account info** on the **Checkout page**.
+There won't be an option to check out as guest.

 .. image:: img/force_login.png
     :align: center